Harrix/harrix-pylib/docs/funcs_md.md

 def replace_section_content(markdown_text: str, replace_content, title_section: str = "## List of commands") -> str
 ```

-Replaces a section in the markdown text defined by `title_section` with the provided `replace_content`.
+Replace a section in the markdown text defined by `title_section` with the provided `replace_content`.

 This function searches for a section in the markdown text starting with `title_section` and
 ending at the next line starting with a '#'.
 It then replaces the content of that section